-Each other’s light: A multicultural celebration “Go Everywhere” seminars
+Each other’s light: A multicultural celebration “Go Everywhere” seminars and entertainment

 - Gilberto Perez, Jr. ’92

 It’s all about Bienvenido and intercultural leadership: relationships, responsiveness and resilience

 - For the last two years Gilberto Pérez, Jr., has served as associate professor of social work at Goshen (Ind.)
 College.
 He joined the Center for Intercultural and International Education team in June 2014.
 Prior to coming to Goshen College, Gilberto was employed at Northeastern Center, a community mental health center in Northeast Indiana.
 Here he worked on authoring the Bienvenido curriculum, a nationally recognized mental health promotion curriculum for Latino immigrants that addresses access to mental health services and increased sense of belonging for Latinos in their respective communities.
 The curriculum has been implemented in 13 cities in Indiana and is available in 14 states across the United States.
 Gilberto has also served as peace evangelist for the Mennonite Church and recently completed regional pastor responsibilities with Indiana-Michigan Mennonite Conference.
 Gilberto has offered presentations on mental health and community development at various national and international conferences.
 He serves on the Plan Commission, City of Goshen, is on the Board of Directors at Anabaptist Mennonite Biblical Seminary, and serves on the Elkhart County Reentry Initiative and Elkhart County Community Corrections Advisory Board.